“For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.” Mark 10:45 (NIV)

 - Spiritual formation/renewal

-- Explanation of transition to Lay Servant Ministries
+- Overview of Lay Servant Ministries program including Lay Speaker certification process

 - and more